richardkorneisel/intro-to-python/readme.md

 <details>
   - Why are we learning python?</br>
   - What makes python unique?</br>
   - What is one thing that we can take away from the python poem?
+(Scroll up)
 </details>